 Ember’s roots go way back to 2007.
 Starting its life as the SproutCore MVC framework, pristinely developed by SproutIt and later by Apple, it was forked in 2011 by Yehuda Katz, a core contributor to the popular jQuery and Ruby on Rails projects.
 Eminent Ember users include Yahoo!, Groupon, and ZenDesk.

 Before summarizing article compare all the frameworks and know pros and cons of the each framework.

-As above infographic says that the relative interest of angular JS is 90 in terms of google Which is way to high compare to Backbone.Js and Ember.
+As above infographic says that the relative interest of angular JS is 90 in terms of Google Which is a way to high compared to Backbone.Js and Ember.
 Github, Stackoverflow, Youtube, Third Party module and Chrome profiles of Angular Js is very strong.

 Community is one of the most paramount factors to consider when culling a framework.
 A sizably voluminous community betokens more questions answered, more third-party modules, more YouTube tutorials…you get the point.
 I have put together a table with the numbers, as of August 16, 2014.
 Angular is definitely the victor here, being the 6th most-starred project on GitHub and having more questions on StackOverflow than Ember and Backbone cumulated, as you can visually perceive in above infographic.

 We are recently taking a survey from different programmers who are available in google plus social media.
 We did a survey for Angularjs, Backbone.js, ember, react.
 You can see most popular js frameworks for 2018.

 Some tweets from twitter for most popular js framework list 2018: